Kerala Governor signs controversial police act amendment ordinance

 Thiruvananthapuram, Nov 22: Kerala Governor Arif Mohammed Khan has signed the Kerala Police Act Amendment ordinance to punish those found guilty of spreading content by any means of communication, including social media, that is said to be derogatory or defamatory.

+The state cabinet, last month, had decided to give more teeth to the Police Act by recommending addition of Section 118-A.

-The provision stipulates either imprisonment up to five years or a fine of up to Rs 10,000 or both to those who produce, publish or disseminate content through any means of communication with an intention to intimidate, insult or defame any person.
+It stipulates either imprisonment for up to five years or a fine of up to Rs 10,000 or both to those who produce, publish or disseminate content through any means of communication with an intention to intimidate, insult or defame any person through social media.

 "A special Standard Operating Procedure will be prepared before taking action on the amendment to the Kerala Police Act.
 The SOP will be prepared in consultation with legal experts.
 This is to ensure that ordinance won't be misused in any way," said Kerala DGP Lokanath Behera.